 - Our independent living skills training and activities are available to adults with vision loss living in the greater Minneapolis-Saint Paul metropolitan area.
 Counties: Hennepin, Ramsey, Dakota, Anoka, Washington, Carver, Scott, Chisago, and Wright.
 (Do you live outside of this area?
 Contact State Services for the Blind.)

 - Our vision rehabilitation training center is available to working-age adults with vision loss living throughout Minnesota.
-If you live in greater Minnesota, you may choose to stay in our furnished apartments near our rehabilitation center in Minneapolis.

 - DeafBlind Services Minnesota provides services throughout Minnesota to infants, children, youth, and adults with combined vision and hearing loss.

 No, we do not require or accept health insurance.
 Vision Loss Resources is a nonprofit that operates outside of the medical model, and our services are not covered by insurance.
 We do not require a doctor’s referral, either.
 Simply contact us.

 Working-age adults can attend our Adjustment to Blindness Training program, and it may be covered by Minnesota State Services for the Blind.